Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Simulations

-This section explores the feasibility of the QPHR-ADMM method in solving SUC.
-The power system consists of four generators, an equivalent wind generator, and a load.
-The output of the wind turbine is influenced by wind speed over a 24-hour period, assuming the wind speed follows a Weibull probability distribution.
+The power system considered in this section consists of four generators, an equivalent wind generator, and a load.
+The output of the wind turbine is influenced by wind speed over a 24-hour period, which follows a Weibull probability distribution.
 Additionally, the load demand is uncertain and is assumed to follow a Beta distribution\cite{Maneesh2020AnOptimalMVCNL}.